Jamie Lynn Spears’ Daughter Reportedly Seriously Injured In ATV Accident

-Jamie Lynn Spears – little sister of pop diva Britney – made headlines when she got pregnant with her daughter at the young age of just 16-years-old.
+Jamie Lynn Spears, the little sister of pop diva Britney, made headlines when she got pregnant with her daughter at the young age of just 16-years-old.
 At the time, she was a rising Nickelodeon star who played the title character on the network’s hit series Zoey 101.
-The baby’s father was Spears’ then-boyfriend, Casey Aldridge, and the shocking news of the teen’s pregnancy led Nickelodeon to cancel the popular series.
+The baby’s father was Spears’ then-boyfriend Casey Aldridge, and the shocking news of the teen’s pregnancy led Nickelodeon to cancel the popular series.

 My thoughts are with Jamie Lynn Spears, @britneyspears and little Maddie. #StayStrongMaddie ❤ pic.twitter.com/jAXw3zUZLr